zonque/AlRide/README.md

 Navigate to http://localhost:3000/ to use AlRide.

+## Customize

+The page header on the default welcome screen can be customized by putting Markdown formatted content into a file called `config/page_header.<I18n>.md`, where `<I18n>` is one of the supported locale variables (`en`, `de`, ...).

+If such a files doesn't exist, the configured platform name is shown instead.

 ## Upgrading

 Note that when you're upgrading an existing installation of this project, you need to transfer your configuration from `config/settings.yml` to `.env`.